expo/expo/docs/pages/eas-update/debug-updates.md

 ### 1. Verify a channel

-Builds have a property named _channel_, which EAS Update uses to link to a branch.
+Builds have a property named `channel`, which EAS Update uses to link to a branch.
 A channel is often given to multiple platform-specific builds.
-For instance, we might have an Android build and an iOS build, both with a channel named "production".
+For instance, we might have an Android build and an iOS build, both with a channel named `"production"`.

 #### Configuring channels